Introduction to Manipura Solar Plexus Chakra

 Symptoms of an Unbalanced Solar Plexus Chakra

 If the Manipura chakra is blocked, you may experience self-doubt, neediness, and low self-esteem.
 Willpower and motivation are generated in the Manipura solar plexus chakra.
-If you find that you cannot stick at something you want to do or lack the motivation to stay on track with your goals, you may need to balance your Manipura.
+If you find that you cannot stick to something you want to do or lack the motivation to stay on track with your goals, you may need to balance your Manipura.

 You deliberate over decisions for a long time, and you find it hard to make choices.
 This comes from not being confident in yourself and doubting your instincts and judgment.
 You do not take responsibility for your actions and find a way to blame outside circumstances or even other people.